aribshaikh/inventory-tracker/README.md

 # Challenge Submission
 This is built using MongoDB, React, Express, and Node.js.
-Express was used to build server.js and to create the API that consists of the following features:
+Express was used to build server.js and to create the API that consists of the following features (CRUD):
 - Create an item
 - Delete an item
 - View all items
 - Update an item

-- Export as CSV file
+Additional Feature:
+- Comments for Deletion/Undeletion

 ## Deployed Link
-https://inventory-tracker-shopify.herokuapp.com/; if deployed link is not working, feel free to clone the repo and run the project locally.
+if deployed link is not working, feel free to clone the repo and run the project locally.

 Install react and npm on your device, next.